nyxtom/takiban/README.md

 > Based on the principles of **Ikigai**, **Kaizen**, **Mottainai**, and **Kanso**

 Takiban draws from the traditions of Japanese craftsmanship.
-Much like the careful tending of a bonsai tree or the precision of a master sword maker, this framework values **purposeful refinement**. **Ikigai** embodies fulfilling work, **Kaizen** promotes continuous, deliberate improvement, **Mottainai** encourages respect for resources, and **Kanso** embraces simplicity.
+Much like the careful tending of a bonsai tree or the precision of a master sword maker, this framework values **purposeful refinement**. **Ikigai** embodies fulfilling work, **Kaizen** promotes continuous, deliberate improvement, **Wa** represents harmony, **Mottainai** encourages respect for resources, and **Kanso** embraces simplicity.
 These values reflect the artistry and discipline found in Japanese tea gardens, or in traditional craftsmenship—creating something beautiful and enduring through **patience**, **skill**, and **intention**.

 ---------------------